 Become a Master Gardener!

-Thank you for your interest in our Master Gardener Volunteer Training program.
-We only offer this program once a year, based on local interest.
-The next training is planned for winter 2019.
-Please contact our office and we can add you to our waiting list to receive an application for the next training program.
+Thank you for your interest in our Master Gardener Extension Volunteer Training program.
+We offer this training program every two years, based on local interest and volunteer needs.
+The next training is planned for Spring of 2023.
+Please contact our office and we can add you to our list to receive an application for the next training program.

 Is becoming a Master Gardener Extension Volunteer for you?